circonus/docs/content/circonus/on-premises/roles-services/mq.md

 * `M` records include a single numeric measurement for exactly one metric stream.
 * `B2` records bundle multiple `M` records, stored as a base64-encoded payload.
-* `H1` records inclue a single histogram for exactly one metric stream.
+* `H1` records include a single, base64-encoded histogram for exactly one metric stream.
 * `S` records are status records and generally not of interest while troubleshooting.